stepchowfun/proofs/proofs/AdmissibilityGraph/README.md

   y --> c
 ```

-In this example, the external node `X` is a sibling of the egress node of the module, so module member `A` can depend on it.
-The external node `Y` is a sibling of the ingress node of the module, so it can depend on module member `C`.
+In this example, the external node `X` is a sibling of the egress gateway of the module, so module member `A` can depend on it.
+The external node `Y` is a sibling of the ingress gateway of the module, so it can depend on module member `C`.

 It's natural to wonder whether a single node could serve as both the ingress and egress gateways for the same module.
 However, that would violate antisymmetry.

-If we want to allow the contents of one module to depend on the contents of another, we can put the egress node of the former and the ingress node of the latter in a shared context.
+If we want to allow the contents of one module to depend on the contents of another, we can *bridge* the egress gateway of the former and the ingress gateway of the latter by giving them a common parent.

 ```mermaid
 flowchart TD